-In Phase 3 trials of community-acquired pneumonia (CAP) in adult patients, the death rate and rates of serious cardiorespiratory adverse events were higher in Daptomycin for injection-treated patients than in comparator-treated patients.
-These differences were due to lack of therapeutic effectiveness of Daptomycin for injection in the treatment of CAP in patients experiencing these adverse events [see Indications and Usage (1.4)].
+In Phase 3 trials of community-acquired pneumonia (CAP) in adult patients, the death rate and rates of serious cardiorespiratory adverse events were higher in daptomycintreated patients than in comparator-treated patients.
+These differences were due to lack of therapeutic effectiveness of daptomycin in the treatment of CAP in patients experiencing these adverse events [see Indications and Usage (1.3)].